Jump to:Page Content

 The indicator development process is intended to help officials articulate, redefine, and adjust the goals, interests, and interventions according to what they discover and learn in the course of their construction.
 Governance indicators help align the operations of individual units and individual agencies with sector-wide strategic goals.
 They help managers balance competing objectives and optimize the use of scarce resources by cueing up a conversation about the meaning and value of results.

-As part of the five-year engagement in Ethiopia funded by the UK Department for International Development (DFID), the PCJ has active relationships with a number of institutions including: the Justice and Legal Systems Research Institute, the Justice for All-Prison Fellowship Ethiopia, the Ministry of Civil Service, and the Ethiopian Federal Police Commission.
+As part of the five-year engagement in Ethiopia funded by the UK Department for International Development (DFID), the PCJ had active relationships with a number of institutions including: the Justice and Legal Systems Research Institute, and the Justice for All-Prison Fellowship Ethiopia.
+PCJ concluded its work with the Ethiopian Federal Police Commission in 2014.

 The Justice and Legal Systems Research Institute of Ethiopia (JLSRI) has a mandate to provide research and analysis in support of policy and operations in justice institutions.
 As the home institution for a PCJ-affiliated Research Fellow, the JSLRI helps facilitate PCJ’s work in managing local relationships and projects with partners in the justice sector.